 What Does the P0606 Code Mean?

 Furthermore, the PCM monitors the sensors, circuits, and devices it interacts with.
-The module also monitors itself for internal faults and may set code P0606 if it detects an internal error.
+The module also monitors itself for internal faults and will set code P0606 if it detects an internal error.

 Note: The definition of code P0606 may be different depending on the vehicle manufacturer.
 Consult the appropriate repair manual or repair database for the exact code definition.